Faith healing: New Testament

-The healing in the gospels is referred to as a "sign" to prove Jesus's divinity and to foster belief in him as the Jewish Messiah.
-However, when asked for other types of miracles, Jesus refused some but granted others in consideration of the motive of the request.
-Some Christian theologians' understanding is that Jesus healed all who were present.
-Sometimes, Jesus determines whether petitioners have faith that he can heal them.
+The New Testament relates that it was only after Jesus healed a blind man that his status was recognized, argues Bart D. Ehrman.
 Four of the seven miracles performed in the book of John that the author uses to indicate that Jesus was sent from God were acts of healing or resurrection.
 Jesus heals a Capernaumite official's son, heals a paralyzed man by a pool in Bethsaida, heals a man born blind, and resurrects Lazarus of Bethany.